ActivitySim/activitysim/docs/gettingstarted.rst

 * skims_file: skims.omx - an OMX matrix file containing the MTC travel model one skim matrices for a subset of zones.

-Both of these files can be downloaded from the `SF 25 zone example` example data folder on MTC's `box account <https://mtcdrive.app.box.com/v/activitysim>`__.
+Both of these files are used in the tests as well and are available here ``activitysim\defaults\test\data``.
+Alternatively, these files can be downloaded from the ``SF 25 zone example`` example data folder on MTC's `box account <https://mtcdrive.app.box.com/v/activitysim>`__.
 Both files can be viewed with the `OMX Viewer <https://github.com/osPlanning/omx/wiki/OMX-Viewer>`__.
 The pandas DataFrames are stored in an efficient pandas format within the HDF5 file so they are a